TonyJem/FavoriteBookApp/README.md

 [References](#references)

 ## Description:
-The objective of this lab is to implement _Intermediate Table View_ features into an App that keeps track of user's favorite books.
+The objective of this lab is to implement _Intermediate Table View_ features into an App that keeps track of user's favorite Books.

 #### This app accomplish three main goals:
   1. Replace existing regular _View Controller_ with a _Static Table View_”

-  2. Add the capability to delete books from the main list of books.
+  2. Add the capability to delete Books from the main list.

-  3. Create a custom table view cell to better display the details of each book in the main list.
+  3. Create a custom table view cell to better display the details of each Book in the main list.
 <br>
 <br>
 <br>